 To open the mobile app editing tool.
-Touch the workout that you want to enter.
+Touch the workout that you want to edit.

 Next, touch the edit button to open the tool.

-The five tool buttons will appear at the bottom of the screen.
-You can activate or deactivate these tools by touching their icons.
-When the tool is active, it will be highlighted in blue.
+You can activate or deactivate these five tools by touching their icons.
+When the tool is active, it will be highlighted.
 We recommend making small changes and saving them after you make them, but you are able to do a complete edit of everything before you click the save button.